Imago-SDRUK/demo-repository/workshops/GitHub-worskhop-22092025.md

 ## Sign up below by adding your details

 **Name / Affiliation / What specific aspect of GitHub do you find challenging?**
+* Shaonlee  / PDRA, Imago, UoL / How to integrate it into my regular workflow